sgp715/simple_image_annotator/README.md

 * remove label
   click the red button on the label you would like to remove
 * check generated data
-  * at the top level of the directory where the program was run, there shoud be a file called out.csv that contains the generate data
+  * at the top level of the directory where the program was run, there should be a file called out.csv that contains the generate data